tonyjunkes/pdfservices-java-sdk-cfml-samples/README.md

 #### Create a PDF File From HTML specified via URL

-The sample class CreatePDFFromURL creates a PDF file rom an HTML specified via URL.
+The sample CFC CreatePDFFromURL creates a PDF file rom an HTML specified via URL.

 Browser:
 ```html